carboleda/patagonian-backend-challenge/README.md

 1. Create and Spotify application [here](https://developer.spotify.com/documentation/general/guides/app-settings/), get your clientId and clientSecret tokens and setup these in `config/.env.production` and `config/.env.dev`.
 1. Install Docker Engine and Docker Compose services, then start Docker Engine.
-1. Open a terminal or console.
+1. Open a terminal or console and navigate to project directory.
 1. Create the docker network bridge used to allows communication between both containers server and database:

     ```bash